PetrS98/ote_energy_parser_czk/README.md

 # OTE Energy Cost Sensor for Home Assistant

-This is an integration providing current price per kilowatt of energy based on the quote from ote-cr.cz, attributes as solo sensors, lowest price sensor and highest price sensor.
+This is an integration providing price of energy from ote-cr.cz, attributes as solo sensors, lowest price sensor and highest price sensor.
+And binary status sensors for lowest and highest price active.

 ### Installation